Fundamental Groups of Hamming Graphs

-Also note that for any Hamming Graph, if we pick a index $i$ and fix the entries for every other index, the $d$ vertices we obtain form a complete graph.
-In particular, the subgraphs induces by $\{(0,-,x,-,0): x\in [d]\}$ are complete graphs.
+Also note that for any Hamming graph, if we pick an index $i$ and fix the entries for every other index, the $d$ vertices we obtain form a complete graph.
+In particular, the subgraphs induced by $\{(0,-,x,-,0): x\in [d]\}$ are complete graphs.
 In Figure 1, fixing $(a,-)$ or $(-,b)$ the resulting trio of vertices form a complete graph.

 Next, we establish some preliminaries of $\times$-homotopy.